Water as a Commodity

 1% of the water on the entire Earth is available for human consumption…

 A few facts about human water usage put our vital need for clean, safe water in context:

-- The average person in the United States uses about 80-100 gallons of water per day.
+The average American uses about 80-100 gallons of water per day.